Edward Edwards (serial killer): Other possible murders

-Edwards died of natural causes at the Corrections Medical Center in Columbus, Ohio on April 7, 2011, avoiding execution by lethal injection set for August 31.

 In media

 In October 1972, Edwards appeared on the television game show To Tell The Truth, claiming to be reformed and denying having committed any murders.

 A former police detective and cold case investigator, J.A.
 Cameron published a true crime book It's Me – Edward Wayne Edwards, the serial killer you never heard of, in 2014, claiming that along with other murders Edwards hadn't confessed to, that Edwards was the Zodiac Killer.
 The book and Cameron's claims were "met with almost universal disdain, especially from law enforcement".

-In 2017, A&E broadcast a program describing the murders of Tim Hack and Kelly Drew.
+In 2017, A&E broadcast a Cold Case Files episode describing the murders of Tim Hack and Kelly Drew.
+The name of the episode is "Sweethearts, Silenced".

-In 2018 Investigation Discovery broadcast an episode titled My Father, the Serial Killer which tells the story of how Edwards' daughter realized her father had committed the so-called "Sweetheart Murders" and tipped off authorities, leading to his arrest and conviction.
+In 2018 Investigation Discovery broadcast the People Magazine Investigates episode titled My Father, the Serial Killer which tells the story of how Edwards' daughter realized her father had committed the so-called "Sweetheart Murders" and tipped off authorities, leading to his arrest and conviction.
 The daughter told People that Edwards had a dark side, verbally and physically abusing her mother Kay, and making the children watch videos about the Zodiac Killer while screaming, "that's not how it happened!"
 In the episode she affirmed that she thought her father was also the Zodiac Killer.

 In April 2018, A&E aired a six part series, It Was Him: The many murders of Ed Edwards.
 According to an article in Rolling Stone by Amelia Mcdonell-Parry, Larry Harnish, who had also researched the Black Dahlia case, ridiculed Cameron's use of a website which Cameron believes was authored by Edwards; Cameron's efforts to reach out to Kathleen Zellner, attorney for Steven Avery, were unsuccessful, but in an e‑mail Zellner doubted that Edwards could have murdered Teresa Halbach, while citing no evidence which definitively excluded him; Mcdonell-Parry claimed that Cameron embellished his theories in the A&E documentary, citing a lack of evidence that the Zodiac Killer's hood was made of leather, but also noted that Detective Chad Garcia agreed that Edwards had committed more than the five murders for which he was convicted.

-A 2019 "true crime" podcast Edward Wayne Edwards.
+He features in a 2019 true crime podcast called The Clearing.
 The podcast story starts with the moment Edwards' daughter April Balascio realises her father might be involved in the 'Sweetheart Murders' and includes what came after, as well as delves into Edwards' past by way of Balascio's memories.